zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 [^7]: If we wish to model the [refractive radiative transfer equation](https://doi.org/10.1145/2557605) instead, we must remember to also account for continuous reflection/transmission as well as the associated change in the solid angle.

-For a derivation from the volume scattering viewpoint, see Chapters 1 and 17 of Chandrasekhar, [Radiative transfer](https://doi.org/10.1002/qj.49707633016).
+For a derivation from the volume scattering viewpoint, see Chapter I of Chandrasekhar, [Radiative transfer](https://doi.org/10.1002/qj.49707633016).

 ## Acknowledgments